arangrhie/MemPanG23/Part1_Assembly.md

 _Compare each results.
 What do you see?_

 ### Can I use the Illumina data from the same species, but different sample?
-Sometimes, there are limits on samples, and as an alternate source, sequencing set has to be obtained from a different sample but same species.
+Whenever possible, it is preferable to use Illumina data from the same sample.
+Sometimes, there are limits on samples, and as an alternative, the sequencing set can be obtained from a different sample of the same species.
-As a sanity check, it's a good practice to do this with a tool like [Mash](https://github.com/VGP/vgp-assembly/tree/master/pipeline/mash) in case you have multiple sequencing runs.
+As a sanity check, it's a good practice to check similarity with a tool like [Mash](https://github.com/VGP/vgp-assembly/tree/master/pipeline/mash) in case you have multiple sequencing runs.
 For this simple course, we will use the k-mers from HiFi and Illumina to see how many of them overlap.
 The Illumina data was obtained from a different study, using different samples.

 ```